NSChristopher/RWC_AI_Arcade_Course/README.md

 ### Setup

 - Fork the repo and open in Codespaces
-- Create a virtual invironment and download all the required packages
+- Create a virtual environment and download all the required packages

   ```python
   python -m venv venv